mikebionic/server_mirror_api/README.md

-# Server Mirror API for Sap Apps
+# Server Mirror API for Mobile & Desktop Apps

 This API provides information about the active server mirrors for a given app.
 It is **required for mobile and desktop apps** to maintain reliable connectivity.
 When one server becomes unreachable, the app automatically fetches the list of working server URLs (mirrors), so it can reconfigure itself without requiring: